Alicante Tram: Lines

-Notes: What is now L3 was opened initially in 1999 as an experimental service between Porta del Mar and Albufereta, and was extended to El Campello in 2003.
+Notes: What is now L3 was opened initially in 1999 as an experimental service between Puerta/Porta del Mar and Albufereta, and was extended to El Campello in 2003.
 4L no longer operates as of 2013 and instead has had its service replaced by L5.
 L9 was originally taken over by FGV in 1987, and was incorporated into the tram network upon its opening.

 L1

 L1 is a limited-stop service from Alicante city centre to Benidorm taking 70 minutes journey time.
 In Benidorm, it connects with line L9 to Denia.

 L2

-L2 starts from the city centre to the shopping center Plaza Mar 2, the General Hospital of Alicante, the University of Alicante and San Vicente del Raspeig, with a journey time of 28 minutes.
+L2 starts from the city centre to the shopping center Plaza Mar 2, the General Hospital of Alicante, the University of Alicante and Sant Vicent del Raspeig, with a journey time of 28 minutes.

 L3

 L3 is a stopping service from Alicante to El Campello.

 L4

-L4 runs from the city centre to a loop in Playa de San Juan district.
+L4 runs from the city centre to a loop in Playa de San Juan (Platja de Sant Joan) district.